 (My journey with Gett was before I started blogging but I recorded my journey on Twitter – the only DRT journey I’ve experienced with three other passengers travelling independently – making it quite cosy in a taxi.)

 October 2017: McGills introduced ‘Connect & Go’ taking passengers between Upper Skelmorlie and Weymss Bay in North Ayrshire, funded by Strathclyde PTE.
-The service was expanded to include nearby Inverkip in March 2018 and continues to operate and is phone based with no app.
+The service was expanded to include nearby Inverkip in March 2018 and ceased as a commercial venture in January 2019.

 February 2018: Ford Motor Company backed ‘Chariot’ launched four routes in London to a fixed timetable but only bookable by an app; ceased in January 2019.